 Please provide us the following information:

-• The specific location including cross streets if no address is available
+- The location including cross streets if no address available

-• The type of food sold and how (on a cart, street corner, back of trunk, under a tent, at a home)
+- The type of food sold and how (on a cart, truck, trailer, street corner, from the trunk of a car, under a tent, at a home)

 Protect your family

-The Center for Disease Control and Prevention (CDC) estimates that each year roughly 1 in 6 Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
-Keep you and your family safe.
-Be Smart and Eat Safe!
+The Center of Disease Control (CDC) estimates that each year roughly 1 in 6 Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
+Keep you and your family safe by being Smart and Eating Safe!

 The Department of Environmental Heath protects the public by inspecting facilities to ensure the food is being safely prepared at your favorite restaurant, grocery, truck, and cart.
-Our goal is to prevent the public from becoming ill with a foodborne illness (sometimes called "foodborne disease," "foodborne infection," or "food poisoning").
-If you suspect a food vendor is unpermitted, report them to the Department of Environmental Health.
+Our goal is to prevent the public from becoming ill with a foodborne illness (sometimes called "foodborne disease," "foodborne infection," or "food poisoning”).
+Avoid eating from unpermitted food vendors and report them to the Department of Environmental Health.